Azure/SONiC/doc/linecard_hotswap/LineCard_hotSwap_HLD.md

 **This feature will support the following functionality:**
 1. A chassis consists of swappable line cards module.
-2. Each line card consists of multiple external PHY ASIC.
+2. Each line card consists of at least one external PHY ASIC.
 The external PHYs on line card must be the same.
 3. Each line card can be
     *   plug in
     *	unplug out